MAaqibAKhan/Flask_app/README.md

 1. Have Python3 installed on your machine
 2. Make sure your apt-get is up to date
 3. Install pip3 by using: **sudo apt-get install python3-pip**
+4. Have Jenkins already installed (only for Jenkins pipeline upload)
-4. Clone this repository to your machine
+5. Clone this repository to your machine

 ## Running the app
 ### Local Machine